-This year's report once again summarizes new policy guidance issued by OIP and the Department, including guidance on the Supreme Court’s Exemption 5 ruling in United States Fish & Wildlife Service v.
-Sierra Club, Inc. The report also discusses a range of efforts by OIP to promote agency accountability with the FOIA, including through the review and assessment of agencies’ 2021 Chief FOIA Officer Reports and Annual FOIA Reports, and the creation of new reporting guidelines for agency 2022 Chief FOIA Officer Reports.
-As detailed in the 2021 Report, in addition to direct one-on-one counseling, OIP hosted and facilitated numerous training programs and briefings on the FOIA and offered training to approximately 5,700 registered attendees.
-The Report also summarizes the many resources that OIP makes available online, such as the recently updated chapters to the DOJ Guide to the FOIA, searchable summaries of court decisions, and information about FOIA news and events published in the FOIA Post blog.
+This year's report highlights the new government-wide FOIA Guidelines issued by Attorney General Garland in March 2022, as well as new policy guidance issued by OIP such as guidance on the interface between the FOIA and Privacy Act.
+The report also discusses a range of efforts by OIP to promote agency accountability with the FOIA, including through the review and assessment of agencies’ 2022 Chief FOIA Officer Reports and Annual FOIA Reports, and the creation of new reporting guidelines for agency 2023 Chief FOIA Officer Reports.
+As detailed in the 2022 Report, in addition to direct one-on-one counseling, OIP hosted and facilitated numerous training programs and briefings on the FOIA and offered training to approximately 7,900 registered attendees.
+The Report also summarizes the many resources that OIP makes available online, such as newly developed e-Learning FOIA trainings, the recently updated chapters to the DOJ Guide to the FOIA, searchable summaries of court decisions, and information about FOIA news and events published in the FOIA Post blog.

-The 2021 Report also details OIP’s work in continuing to maintain and enhance the National FOIA Portal on FOIA.gov that allows the public to submit a request to any Federal agency from a single site.
+The 2022 Report also details OIP’s work in continuing to maintain and enhance the National FOIA Portal on FOIA.gov that allows the public to submit a request to any Federal agency from a single site.
+In 2022, OIP launched a new Chief FOIA Officers Council page on FOIA.gov and began work to develop a guided user experience to help the public locate information.
 The Director of OIP also continued serving as co-chair of the Chief FOIA Officers Council and as a member of the FOIA Federal Advisory Committee.

 Along with the narrative portion of the report, every year OIP compiles charts listing the FOIA litigation cases received and decided during the reporting year.
 As in previous years, OIP again provides these charts in both PDF and open (CSV) formats.